 Since the latency between the DATA_IN and DATA_OUT ports of each filter module is related to the number of taps, to ensure that data arrives at the summation correctly, make all cascaded sections the same number of taps.
-Only the last filter in the chain may have an odd number of taps, i.e. when the total number of taps desired is odd, give each filter module an even numbers of taps, except the last one which must odd.
+Only the last filter in the chain may have an odd number of taps, i.e. when the total number of taps desired is odd, give each filter module an even numbers of taps, except the last one Non-Symmetric Filter which must be odd.
 (The same number of taps as the other sections minus 1.)